 The great news is that it’s a reasonably inexpensive component, so it’s a smart place to start when troubleshooting your boiler.

 If this fails, you should seek the help of a Gas Safe Engineer, who will be able to conduct more investigations, diagnose the problem, and quickly repair the boiler.

 ALL HEATING ONE

 We hope this information has helped you in diagnosing and, hopefully, resolving your problem.
-If you want the services of a gas safe engineer for boiler repair in the UK, please consult the Gas Safe register to find a local expert.
+If you want the services of a gas safe engineer for Emergency Boiler Repair Glasgow, please consult the Gas Safe register to find a local expert.
 If your boiler is nearing its end of life, contact All heating one.
 We provide finance options.
 Remember to use our Boiler Comparison tool to help you pick the best boiler for your needs.